jamesrbowles/JS-Mixed-Messages/README.md

-#Muhammad Ali random quote generator#
+# Muhammad Ali random quote generator #

 Every time a user runs this program they will get a random quote said by Muhammad Ali

-##Purpose##
+## Purpose ##

-This is a portfolio project from Codecademy, testing Javascript, command line, git and github knowledge.
+This is a portfolio project from Codecademy, testing Javascript, command-line, git and github knowledge.

-##Languages##
+## Languages ##

 * Javascript